cassproject/cass-editor/README.md

     https://cassproject.github.io/cass-editor/?view=true

 ## Concept mode
-By default, the cass-editor edits competency frameworks.
+By default, the cass-editor prior to version 1.3 edits competency frameworks.
 To instead edit concept schemes, use `concepts=true`.
 Starting in version 1.3, you can select Concepts from the menu in the sidebar to edit concept schemes.
+If you want to bypass the welcome page and link directly to the list of concept schemes, this parameter can be used in conjunction with `frameworksPage=true`.

     ex:
     https://cassproject.github.io/cass-editor/?concepts=true